HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

     ```

 !!! note
-    You can [create you own firmware](../compiling/customize.md) build with GPIOs and many other parameters pre-configured in `user_config_override.h` as factory defaults for Lanbon L8.
+    You can [build your own firmware](../compiling/customize.md) with GPIOs and many other parameters pre-configured in `user_config_override.h` as factory defaults for Lanbon L8.

 ## Wiring Diagrams